Ragu507/Django-based-Blog-app/README.md

     ```bash
     python manage.py migrate

-4.Run the development server:
+4. Run the development server:

     ```bash
     python manage.py runserver

 ## Usage

-1.Register for an account or log in if you already have one.
+1. Register for an account or log in if you already have one.
-2.Create, edit, or delete your blog posts.
+2. Create, edit, or delete your blog posts.
-3.View all blog posts on the platform.
+3. View all blog posts on the platform.